 Admission to the undergraduate program is selective.
-SCI-Arc admits approximately sixty students per year from all over the globe.
+SCI-Arc admits approximately fifty students per year from all over the globe.
 High school students may apply with a diploma, GED, or equivalent.

 Applications for first-year placement are accepted for the fall term only.
 Successful applicants generally have a GPA of 3.0 or higher, competitive SAT/ACT test scores, and a distinct portfolio of creative work.
 Drawing, sketching, painting, graphic design, photography, video, web design, sculpture, ceramics, and furniture design are examples of the types of work that may be included in the admissions portfolio.
 Work may be produced digitally and/or by hand for school courses, extracurricular activities, or independently.
 Architectural design work is not required but may be submitted.